Why modern dating is terrible

 Everyone either wants to swipe on dating apps because it is easy to do so, or go for one-night stands and watch porn because it feels highly rewarding (aka easy dopamine) compared to putting in all the work to build and maintain a long-term relationship.
 Some just take the easy way out, such as avoiding the dating scene altogether (e.g. MGTOW, Hikikomori), or going to another country (“passport bros”) thinking the game will be easier there.

 Again, it is because of that laziness that people don’t want to get out of their comfort zone or work on improving themselves, making themselves more unattractive as a result.
-By many metrics, people today are less attractive than they used to be — more overweight, more unhealthy, more politically extreme, and less wealthy.
-Younger people also have worse social skills today from sitting inside all day playing with electronics rather than socializing.
+By many metrics, people today are less attractive than they used to be — more overweight, more unhealthy, more politically extreme, and less wealthy (at least in the US).
+Younger people also have worse communication skills today from sitting inside all day on electronics rather than socializing.

 Promiscuity